neondatabase/website/content/docs/guides/logical-replication-neon.md

 - **Autosuspend**: Neon does not autosuspend a compute that has an active connection from a logical replication subscriber.
 In other words, a Neon Postgres instance with an active subscriber will not scale to zero, which may result in increased compute usage.
 For more information, see [Logical replication and autosuspend](/docs/guides/logical-replication-neon#logical-replication-and-autosuspend).
 - **Removal of inactive replication slots**: To prevent storage bloat, **Neon automatically removes _inactive_ replication slots after approximately 40 hours if there are other _active_ replication slots**.
 If you plan to have more than one subscriber, please read [Unused replication slots](/docs/guides/logical-replication-neon#unused-replication-slots) before you begin.
-- **A branch restore operations will remove replication slots**: Performing a restore operation on a branch where a publishing database resides will result in the loss of replication slots defined on the branch.
-The restore operation does not recreate replication slots.
+- **Branch restore removes replication slots**: Restoring a branch that hosts a publishing database will delete all replication slots on that branch.
+Replication slots are not recreated during the restore process.
+For more details, see [Branch restore](/docs/guides/branch-restore).

 ### Neon as a subscriber